anamikagain559/task-manager/README.md

-# Survey Genius
+# Task Manager App

-Survey Genius is an advanced and feature-rich platform designed to facilitate the creation, distribution, and analysis of surveys.
-Utilizing the MERN (MongoDB, Express.js, React.js, Node.js) stack, Survey Genius offers a seamless user experience, robust user management system, and comprehensive admin dashboard.
-This platform is tailored to meet the needs of users, surveyors, and administrators, ensuring efficient survey creation, voting, result analysis, and user interaction.
+Task Manager is a modern and feature-rich platform designed to facilitate task management, tracking, and collaboration.
+Utilizing the MERN (MongoDB, Express.js, React.js, Node.js) stack, Task Manager offers a seamless user experience, robust user management system, and comprehensive admin dashboard.
+This platform is tailored to meet the needs of individuals, teams, and administrators, ensuring efficient task creation, assignment, progress tracking, and team interaction.